rajbirjohar/Nexus/README.md

 In order to contribute to Nexus, you need to be a UCR student or faculty member.
 Therefore, Nexus will deal with sensitive information.
 Security is our top priority because we want all our users to feel secure while using Nexus.
 We believe our multi-factor authentication will give users confidence in our infrastructure.

 > &mdash; <cite>Robert Rivera</cite>

+Inital design mockups and ideas would be scrapped and replaced with implementations that better fit the vision of Nexus.
+This planning process reinforced the idea of not getting too attached to your own designs.
+Others may have designs of their own that also accomplish the same goals as yours all while innovating in ways that may have never crossed your mind.

+> &mdash; <cite>Florian Catalan</cite>

 ## Diagrams